AGORA: Adapter-Grounded Observation-Action Retention for Inference-Free Prompt Compression in LLM Agents

 Key Points

-- Traditional token-level compressors underperform in LLM contexts.
+- Traditional token-level compressors underperform for LLM agents, averaging 75% of uncompressed performance.

 Want this in your inbox every morning?